-Nothing says summer like a chilled glass of French rosé!
-It’s been a way of making wine for thousands of years, but in the last two decades, rosé has become one of the most popular styles of wine to sip on for any occasion.
-While rosé wine is being made all over the world with different grape varieties and methods, in this article, I’ll be focusing on the regions in France that have really set the benchmark for quality rosé.
-These 90+ Cellars rosé wines will make you feel as if you’ve been transported to a Chateau in France, breathing in the fresh Mediterranean air, and soaking up the beaming sun on vacation.
+In the last two decades, rosé has become one of the most popular styles of wine to enjoy at any occasion.
+While rosé wine is being made all over the world with different grape varieties and methods, this article focuses on the regions in France that have really set the benchmark for quality rosé.
+90+ Cellars French rosé wines will make you feel as if you’ve been transported to a Chateau in France, breathing in the fresh Mediterranean air, and soaking up the beaming sun on vacation!

 Sancerre, Loire Valley, France

 The Loire Valley of France is a unique region that is known for diversity in the terroir, and thus, producing a variety of wines.
 Sancerre is a region in the Loire Valley that is most famous for growing Sauvignon Blanc, but they also grow Pinot Noir.
 Did you know that Sancerre rosé is a thing?
-And let me tell you, this rosé is fruit-forward, mineral driven, and complex.
+And let's just say, this rosé is fruit-forward, mineral driven, and complex.
 The vineyards of Pinot Noir grapes used for making this rosé are situated on rolling hills made of limestone and clay soils, which gives wine that smooth mineral quality.

 90+ Cellars Lot 196 Sancerre Rosé gets its beautiful pink hue from short maceration on the skins, followed by delicate pressing, fermentation, and a bit of fine lees aging before bottling.
 This process guarantees the wine will be fresh and fruity, with a bit more complexity and texture that gives these wines the potential to age for two to three years.
 This rosé is a fun addition to the 90+ Cellars collection, and has notes of strawberries, watermelon, and crushed herbs.
 This wine is great on its own, or paired with light cheeses on a summer afternoon!